WTMC Basic Snowcraft

 The Snowcraft course includes three evening sessions at the WTMC clubrooms, and one three-day weekend at the WTMC Lodge on Ruapehu.

-(Depending on weather and snow conditions the practical weekend might be rescheduled to the back up dates of 4-7th August)
+(Depending on weather and snow conditions the practical weekend might be rescheduled to the back-up dates)

 Snowcraft is open to club members only, and is run on a cost-recovery basis with volunteer instructors.